rcbops/RPC-Heat-Magento/_includes/design.md

 isolated from the web tier DMZ, and only available through a bastion gateway load balancer to further protect data.

-- We utilize Galera clustering and MariaDB to provide true a multi-master MySQL backend for Magento.
-This allows the application to better withstand the higher failure rates of commodity/older infrastructure found in Cloud environments.

 - We have found that centralized network file servers have higher failure rates in cloud environments, are more difficult to ensure data integrity, and almost always suffer performance loss.
 Our architecture